Joanne Kyger: Later life and death

-It has nothing to do with happiness

-MARCH 7, 2003

-Joanne Kyger was not just a student of Zen Buddhism, but an advocate for the simpler, calmer way of life it practiced.
-Though she often took hallucinogenic medication to achieve such a state, she only encouraged others to search for serenity of mind, body, and soul.
+Joanne Kyger was a student of Zen Buddhism and an advocate for the simpler, calmer way of life it practiced.
+Although she often took hallucinogenic medication to achieve such a state, she only encouraged others to search for serenity of mind, body, and soul.
 Per definition, "Zen meditation, is a way of vigilance and self-discovery which is practiced while sitting on a meditation cushion.
 It is the experience of living from moment to moment, in the here and now."
 She embraced this lifestyle completely as shown throughout her poetry, even in her later works.
 In "Buddhism Without A Book," the speaker highlights how Buddhism is not just a religion but a state of being, which one can partake in even if they do not possess an instruction manual.
 As the speaker states, "another person passed simplicity on to you," which suggests it is a lifestyle to be shared in hopes of helping those with "fear and hate" (2-3, 11).
 For those who are fearful of the proper way to meditate, she calms them with the reassurance that it is "not perfect, but intimate;" therefore, one does not need to have all the right yoga positions because all one needs is his/her "mind" (6,5).
 She does not want to pressure people into a philosophy, but rather a release from "the futility of maintaining/ those troublesome states" (8-9).
 This way of life is an antidote to a world of violence, hate, and hostility.
 All it takes is a moment to "lift the corners of your mouth slightly/ and take three breaths" to achieve a state of calm in a world in constant turmoil (12-3).

-Kyger died at age 82 on March 22, 2017, at her home in Bolinas, California, from lung cancer, in the company of her husband, Donald Guravich.
+Kyger died at age 82 on March 22, 2017 at her home in Bolinas, California from lung cancer, in the company of her husband, Donald Guravich.
 Kyger had been working on a new book, There You Are: Interviews, Journals, and Ephemera.
 It was published in September 2017 by Wave Books.
+She was described by the San Francisco Gate as "a leading poet of the San Francisco Renaissance and a rare female voice of the male-dominated Beat generation."